lad1337/XDM-main-plugin-repo/README.md

 XDM-main-plugin-repo
 ====================

-The official main Plugin Repository.
+The official main Plugin Repository for [https://github.com/lad1337/XDM](https://github.com/lad1337/XDM)<br>
 Some basic Plugins you can found here.

-The issue with this repo is that all plugins are downloaded on a single request.
+The issue with this repo is that all plugins are downloaded on a single request.<br>
-But that could be easily changed if the download url link to different zip files.
+But that could be easily changed if the download url link to different zip files.<br>
 This might be done later if plugins get big and alot.

 DEV